libp2p/js-libp2p/doc/CONFIGURATION.md

 #### Configuring PeerStore

 PeerStore persistence is disabled in libp2p by default.
 You can enable and configure it as follows.
 Aside from enabled being `false` by default, it will need an implementation of a [datastore](https://github.com/ipfs/interface-datastore).
+Take into consideration that using the memory datastore will be ineffective for persistence.

+The threshold number represents the maximum number of "dirty peers" allowed in the PeerStore, i.e. peers that are not updated in the datastore.
+In this context, browser nodes should use a threshold of 1, since they might not "stop" properly in several scenarios and the PeerStore might end up with unflushed records when the window is closed.

 ```js
 const Libp2p = require('libp2p')